vuejs/v2.vuejs.org/src/v2/guide/list.md

 // `vm.b` is NOT reactive
 ```

 Vue does not allow dynamically adding new root-level reactive properties to an already created instance.
-However, it's possible to add reactive properties to a nested object using the `Vue.set(object, key, value)` method.
+However, it's possible to add reactive properties to a nested object using the `Vue.set(object, propertyName, value)` method.
 For example, given:

 ``` js
 var vm = new Vue({